Sadaqah

 Yes, investing in cryptocurrency can be halal–but only if you choose digital assets that comply with Islamic principles.
 In Islam, financial transactions must be free from riba (interest), gharar (excessive uncertainty), and haram activities.

-At Our Islamic Charity, we only accept Sharia-compliant cryptocurrencies, carefully reviewed by Islamic scholars and imams.
+At Islamic Donate Charity, we only accept Sharia-compliant cryptocurrencies, carefully reviewed by Islamic scholars and imams.
 The digital currencies we use for donations and charity projects meet Islamic financial guidelines and are considered halal for investment and transactions.
 Click here to see the list of halal cryptocurrencies we accept for donations!

 The Impermissibility of Using Haram Money for Zakat and Other Obligatory Payments